ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### What about My Existing Data on Farnam?

-Farnam’s primary filesystem, YSM (/gpfs/ysm), will be retired on July 13th.
-Until then `/gpfs/ysm` is available on McCleary as a read-only filesystem so necessary data can be copied from /gpfs/ysm to McCleary storage.
-You have been give new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
-Project quotas can be increased to 4 TiB at no cost by sending a request to [hpc@yale.edu](mailto:hpc@yale.edu). **All data on YSM (that you want to keep) will need to be transferred off the YSM filesystem, either to non-HPC storage or to a McCleary account, by you prior the Farnam retirement.** More information and instructions on transferring data can be found [here](/data/mccleary-transfer/).
+Farnam’s primary filesystem, YSM (/gpfs/ysm), was retired on July 13th.
+If you previously had a Farnam account, you have been give new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
+Project quotas can be increased to 4 TiB at no cost by sending a request to [hpc@yale.edu](mailto:hpc@yale.edu).

-If you have purchased space on `/gpfs/ysm` that is still active (not expired), we have migrated your allocation at a mutually agreeable time. **This is the only data that the YCRC will be automatically migrating from Farnam to McCleary.**

 ### What about My Existing Data on Ruddle?